-Let's suppose you have number of values, randomly drawn from some source population (these values are usually referred to as a sample).
-For given sample you can calculate the mean and the standard deviation of the sample.
+Let's suppose you have several values randomly drawn from some source population (these values are usually referred to as a sample).
+For a given sample, you can calculate the mean and the standard deviation of the sample.
 But the question is - what is the mean and the standard deviation of the source population.
-Intuitively, you feel that, of course, the sample mean isn't equal to the source mean, but they should be somewhat close, or, in the vicinity of each other.
+Intuitively, you feel that, of course, the sample mean isn't equal to the source mean, but they should be somewhat close or in the vicinity of each other.

-Calculator below estimates mean of the population using the sample.
-Vicinity is found for different confidence levels using Student's t-distribution.
+The calculator below estimates the mean of the population using the sample.
+The vicinity is found for different confidence levels using Student's t-distribution.

 For this to work, the following assumptions should be met: